RaVeR76/The-Kicks-Fix/testing.md

 - Validation will show an error if the user types quantity outside this range
 - Apon the user had selected what they require, if they click on the *ADD TO BAG* button the Kicks with their size and qunatity will be added to the bag
 - Apon Adding To Bag a success message will pop up and display a message but also the items just selected in the Success Toast
+- If the user decides to click the *Secure Checkout* button within this success message then they will be navigated to the Secure Checkout page
 - The *BAG TOTAL* in the top right, will also update with the total if nothing was originally in the bag or add to the total, if there was a total already there
 - The user can either add the same Kicks again either with the same size, different sizes from different regions or just click on the *Keep Shopping* button and return to the *All Kicks* page